devpi/devpi-ldap/README.rst

   unknown users. ``unknown`` is required to let other auth hooks attempt to authenticate the user.

+``timeout``
+  The timeout for connections to the LDAP server.
+Defaults to 10 seconds.

 ``tls``
   Parameters to the `ldap3.Tls object
   <http://ldap3.readthedocs.org/ssltls.html#the-tls-object>`_ for